Fix: Apple Watch “Too Many Passcode Attempts” Issue

 Press the Too Many Password Attempts Prompt on the Apple Watch

-3. Wait till it shows the Erase All Content and Settings screen.
+3. Wait for the Erase All Content and Settings screen to appear.

-5. Reset the watch and wait till the process completes.
+5. Reset the watch and wait for the process to finish.

-1. Let the Apple Watch discharge (it may take a night or a day) and once it asks to connect to a charger, let it die.
+1. Allow your Apple Watch battery to completely drain (this may take several hours or overnight).
+Once it asks you to connect it to the charger, let it power off.

 Discharge the Battery of the Apple Watch